DiagnosticRobotics/dr-chf-models/README.md

 This repository is the source code for the architecture of the machine learning models described in our paper.
-Of note, given the proprietary nature of this work though, we were not able to provide the code for the data processing stage and feature enginerring.
+Of note, given the proprietary nature of this work though, we were not able to provide the code for the data processing stage and feature engineering.

 ### Requirements